Vijay filmography

-Vijay is an Indian actor who works in Tamil cinema.
+Vijay is an Indian actor, playback singer and politician who works in Tamil cinema.
 He made his cinematic debut in 1984 with Vetri, directed by his father, S. A. Chandrasekhar.
-After appearing in Chandrasekhar's films as an child artist, Vijay made his debut as a lead actor with Naalaiya Theerpu (1992) at the age of 18.
-He followed it with a supporting role opposite Vijayakanth in Sendhoorapandi (1993).
-Vijay went on to play lead roles in his father's directorial ventures such as Rasigan (1994) and Deva (1995).
+After appearing in Chandrasekhar's films as a child artist, Vijay made his debut as a lead actor with Naalaiya Theerpu (1992) at the age of 18.
+He followed it with a role opposite Vijayakanth in Senthoorapandi (1993).
+Vijay went on to play lead roles in his father's directorial ventures such as Rasigan (1994), Deva (1995) and Vishnu (1995).
 Most of those films were successful commercially.

-Vijay's first breakthrough was in 1996 with Vikraman's romance film, Poove Unakkaga.
-His subsequent films, Vasanth's Nerrukku Ner (1997) and Fazil's Kadhalukku Mariyadhai (1997), were critically and commercially successful.
+Vijay's first commercial blockbuster was the rom-com Coimbatore Mappillai in 1996, followed by his breakthrough blockbuster romance film, Poove Unakkaga.
+His subsequent films, Love Today (1997) and Kadhalukku Mariyadhai (1997), were critically and commercially successful.
 His performance in the latter won him the Tamil Nadu State Film Award for Best Actor.
-Thulladha Manamum Thullum (1999), where he played a passionate singer gained him the reputation of a romantic hero.
+Thullatha Manamum Thullum (1999), where he played a passionate singer gained him the reputation of a romantic hero.